ryanriparetti/ryanriparetti.github.io/index.md

 ### [Indianapolis Potholes]()

 Indianapolis roads were a major adjustment for me to get used to.
 Every winter and especially in the early Spring as the weather warms up, Indianapolis roads are littered with potholes.
-There is a public dataset from Socrata that compiled pothole requests over a certain time period.
+There is a public dataset from Socrata that compiled pothole repair requests over a certain time period.
 This notebook analyzes the relationship between the contact method (how the pothole was reported) among other features to model how long the pothole report will remain active.